mikalai-hryb/notes/general-terms.md

 term but a commonly-used one.
 The term is often used informally to refer to any storage device, from a disk to a volume.

+## Fle Systems
+* FAT family -  introduced in the late 1970s, simple design, it's still used in embedded systems to this date
+* HPFS - was created to address the shortcomings of FAT by Microsoft and IBM
+* NTFS - Microsoft separated due to several differences in opinion and created NTFS
+* MINIX - is predecessor of ext family, it was simple and elided several complex features the UNIX file system offered.
+MINIX was the first file system supported by Linux
+* ext - was created to address the shortcomings of the MINIX

 ## HPC
 HPC - High-Performance Computing (applications).